 - Pulse the flour, butter, cheese, salt, and pepper together using a food processor until the mixture resembles coarse meal.

 - Pulse in 3 to 4 tablespoons of water, one tablespoon at a time, and only enough so that the dough forms a ball and rides the blade.

 - Remove, wrap in plastic, and chill for 20 minutes or up to 24 hours.

-- Line 2 baking pans with parchment paper and set aside.
+- Line 2 baking pans with parchment paper or silicone baking mats and set aside.

 - Roll the dough out to 1/8-inch thickness.
 (If you roll it thicker, it will still work, but the crackers won't be quite as crunchy.
 This dough rolled out so easily; you'll wish that you always worked with cheddar!)

 - Cut out as many crackers as possible.

 - Place them 1 inch apart on the prepared baking pans.

 - Bake until golden and crisp, 15 to 20 minutes.